 The Job Title field on LinkedIn is also a highly indexed field (as is your Employer name).
 However, if your current job title is too vague, you can miss out on a chance for more traffic.

 What works well in this case is to add content to your Job Title, taking care not to change the original content.

-3 – Use your Summary for additional keyword content.
+3 – Use your About section for additional keyword content.

-Although not considered a highly indexed part of LinkedIn, your Summary must nevertheless contain compelling text, along with a high percentage of keywords.
+Although not considered a highly indexed part of LinkedIn, your About must nevertheless contain compelling text, along with a high percentage of keywords.

 Look at these examples, with keywords in bold so you can see how they’re used:

 As an IT Director, my goal is to satisfy stakeholders and speak the language of our trading industry users, while implementing technologies to boost processing speed and accelerate business transformation.
 I’ve led IT project teams of up to 110 in service delivery and brought hosting costs down 32%, even during rapid growth.

 In Senior Manager and Director of Sales roles, I’ve built trust among customers and captured market trends in the oil and gas industry… with new sales channels and alliances that grew revenue 123%.
 I enjoy the challenge of creating a competitive edge through increased brand recognition and high-performance sales team mentoring.

 Of course, this type of Summary language employs more robust keyword content than a resume Summary — which is a key reason you should NOT duplicate your resume Summary on your LinkedIn Profile.

 4 – Add Projects and other “extra” sections on LinkedIn.